 The First Two Weeks of the Semester (10 instructional days)

-A student may add courses through the tenth day of instruction without obtaining special permission from the instructor if the class is open to enrollment.
+During the first two weeks of the semester, students may add courses through the tenth day of instruction without obtaining special permission from the instructor if the class is open to enrollment.
 A faculty member has the discretion to close a course to

 enrollment on or after the first day of instruction to manage waiting lists and/or to facilitate the development of an effective learning environment.